-Rebecca Hoffman is an Assistant Professor of Social Work at Bemidji State University.
-She holds a Bachelor of Arts in Political Science from Bemidji State University and a Master of Science in Social Welfare from University of Wisconsin—Madison.
-Prior to coming to Bemidji State University Ms. Hoffman worked as a social work practitioner for nearly two decades.
-Her career centered on developing successful partnerships to create macro-level community development.
+Dr. Rebecca Hoffman is an Associate Professor in the Social Work Department at Bemidji State University.
+Prior to coming to Bemidji State University in 2014, she worked as a social work practitioner for nearly two decades.
+Her career centered on developing successful partnerships to create macro-level community and social policy development.

-During her tenure as Executive Director of Ours to Serve House of Hospitality she led a successful campaign to develop Village of Hope, a homeless shelter for families with children in Bemidji, MN.
-As the Community Services Program Director at Evergreen Youth & Family Services Ms. Hoffman spearheaded a successful partnership with a local developer to create a transitional housing center with on-site services for youth experiencing homelessness in rural northern Minnesota.
+During her tenure as Executive Director of Ours to Serve House of Hospitality, Dr. Hoffman led a successful campaign to develop Village of Hope– a homeless shelter for families in Bemidji, MN.
+As the Community Services Program Director at Evergreen Youth & Family Services she spearheaded a successful partnership with a local developer to create a transitional housing center with on-site services for youth experiencing homelessness in rural northern Minnesota.

-- Doctorate of Social Work Candidate, Anticipated Graduation 2018, University of St. Catherine University – University of St. Thomas School of Social Work
+- Doctorate of Social Work, 2018, University of St. Catherine University – University of St. Thomas School of Social Work

 - Master of Science in Social Welfare, 1999, University of Wisconsin—Madison

 - Bachelor of Arts in Political Science, 1997, Bemidji State University